 Figure R3.
-Mean weighted interval score (WIS) as the number of past months used to train the MME increased.
+Mean weighted interval score (WIS) as the number of past months used to train the MME is increased.
 The data split is indicated in each row and the forecast horizon is indicated in each column.
-The red dot is the mean WIS of the model trained with all the past performances, located for simplicity at x=7.
-Regressions were performed with all dots (black continuous line) and with purple dots (dashed purple line) to exclude the performance of the MME trained with all the past performance.
+The red dot is the mean WIS of the model trained with all past performance, located for simplicity at x=7.
+Regressions were performed with all dots (black continuous line) and with purple dots (dashed purple line) to exclude the performance of the MME trained with all past performance.

 Unraveling the cause of altered IMD transmission dynamics: how exactly?